inab/InSoLiTo/README.md

 If you wanto to create the database from zero, you need to follow the steps from the `DB` folder.

-Otherwise, the data used for creating the graph of InSoLiTo can be downloaded from Zenodo.
+Otherwise, the data used for creating the graph of InSoLiTo can be downloaded from Zenodo or use the one available at the [InSoLiTo webpage](https://insolito.openebench.bsc.es/).

-### Download the data
+### Create the database

 * If you want to use the data available from InSoLiTo, download the following data from [Zenodo](https://doi.org/10.5281/zenodo.7524268):